palettechain/PRC/PRC20.md

 ```

 ##### symbol
 Returns the symbol of the token.
-E.g. “HIX”.
+E.g. “PLT”.

 OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.
 ```dtd